Table of Contents

 Virtual transactions are so common that some kids think money isn't real.
 The lack of actual bills and coins misleads them into believing money is always available for the asking.
 Show your children physical money and explain how a bank keeps your family's funds in an account.

 To further cement the concept, you could offer your children allowances for the completion of age-appropriate household chores.
+Consider paying the allowances in actual cash rather than with toys or through virtual transactions.

 2. Instill Patience